+(2) Represents a lease with a tenant termination option that we do not currently expect to be exercised.

-- (2) Includes one lease that was renewed subsequent to June 30, 2022 (see "Recent Development-Portfolio Activity-Existing Properties-Leasing Activity" below for a summary of this and certain other recent leasing activities), one lease in which the tenant termination option expired subsequent to June 30, 2022, without such option being exercised, resulting in the minimum lease term being extended through 2028, and one lease with a tenant termination option that we do not currently expect to be exercised. - (3) Consists of ancillary leases (e.g., renewable energy leases; oil, gas, and mineral leases; telecommunications leases; etc.) with varying expirations on certain of our farms.
+(3) Includes one lease that was renewed subsequent to September 30, 2022 (see "Recent Development-Portfolio Activity-Existing Properties-Leasing Activity" below for a summary of this and certain other recent leasing activities).

+(4) Consists of ancillary leases (e.g., renewable energy leases; oil, gas, and mineral leases; telecommunications leases; etc.) with varying expirations on certain of our farms.

-We currently have one agricultural lease scheduled to expire within the next six months on a farm in California.
+Aside from an early termination option available to the tenant on one of our farms in California (which we do not currently expect to be exercised), we currently have one agricultural lease scheduled to expire within the next six months on a farm in Nebraska.
 We are currently in negotiations with the existing tenant on the farm, as well as other potential tenants, and we anticipate being able to renew the lease at its current market rental rate without incurring any downtime on the farm.
 We currently anticipate the rental rate on this renewal to be relatively flat to that of the existing lease.
 Regarding all upcoming lease expirations, there can be no assurance that we will be able to renew the existing leases or execute new leases at rental rates favorable to us, if at all, or be able to find replacement tenants, if necessary.